blogosfair/How-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/_posts/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks.md

 ---
 layout: distill
 title: How does the inductive bias influence the generalization capability of neural networks?
 description: The blog post discusses how memorization and generalization are affected by extreme overparameterization.
+Therefore, it explains the *overfitting puzzle* in machine learning and how the *inductive bias* can help to understand the generalization capability of neural networks.
 date: 2022-12-01
 htmlwidgets: true